designedmind/2017/CFP.md

 REPRESENTING OURSELVES

-Many feel that understanding consciousness will require a new kind of science.
-One popular move is to identify consciousness with general-purpose information-processing of a certain complexity.
-No insight is offered into why such an identification makes sense, and consciousness is relegated to a passive role, bereft of specific features that distinguish it from information processing in general.
-Another, related intuition construes consciousness as an emergent epiphenomenon, something that accompanies certain kinds of complex behaviours.
+When we consider our own minds, we seem privy to our own consciousness in a way that no-one else can be.
+Consciousness seems to be a fact about me in addition to all the functional facts about me.
+It seems quite plausible that a machine with identical functionality could nevertheless have no &ldquo;light on&rdquo; inside.
+These (compelling) intuitions lead many to the conclusion that understanding consciousness will require a new kind of science.
+Some propose identifying consciousness with general-purpose information-processing of a certain complexity, but offer no insight into why such an identification makes sense.
+Others construe consciousness as an emergent epiphenomenon, but again offer no reason for thinking such a thing should emerge, beyond the fact that it accords with the further-fact intuition.

-The basic problem with these perspectives is that they leave consciousness in a passive role, with little to do except come along for the ride.
-This neglects the extents the distinct functional role that consciousness plays in our behaviour.
-Consciousness much of the subject matter of what we say and do: we can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how they believe the world to be, summarise our goals and plans, explain the world around our in terms of possibilities for action, and justify the actions we take in terms of consciously held beliefs, desires and feelings.
+The basic problem with these perspectives is that they relegate consciousness to a passive role, with little to do except come along for the ride.
+This neglects the extent to which consciousness the subject matter of much of what we say and do: we can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how we believe the world to be, summarise our goals and plans, explain the world around us in terms of possibilities for action, and justify the actions we take in terms of consciously held beliefs, desires and feelings.
 While we intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, we remain curiously oblivious to the fact that if we are able to talk about consciousness at all, then can only be a psychological mechanism taking place in the physical world.

 It is this feature of our phenotype &mdash; elaborate behaviour oriented around an ostensibly private mental life &mdash; that is the proper target, or